 ‘That summer, we worked on the treehouse religiously.’

 You might not need to show characters carrying planks; hammering in nails.
 This telling example gives context minus details that don’t actively drive your plot.
-It sets the stage for other summer scenes that do more showing and developing.
+It sets the stage for other summer scenes that do the main showing and developing of plot detail.

 As for mixing telling with showing, you might want to start with a general situation, then get more specific: